-ENGL 331 Ethical Issues in Literature (3) OR
+ENGL 331 Ethical Issues in Literature (3) or PHIL 330 Ethics (3)

-2. Foreign Language Requirement: (6 semester hours)

-3. Multicultural Requirement (3 semester hours) All courses that meet this requirement can be found on page 12.
-Courses from this list are noted in the major requirements below with an asterisk.
+- 2. Foreign Language Requirement: (6 semester hours) - 3.
+Multicultural Requirement (3 semester hours) All courses that meet this requirement can be found on page 12.
+Courses from this list are noted in the major requirements below with an asterisk. - 4.
+Choice of Literature or Creative Writing Emphasis (39 semester hours)